-Problems from the procedure are rare, but all procedures have some risk.
+Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

-Factors that may increase the risk of complications include:
+Things that may raise the risk of problems are:

-General anesthesia will be used.
+The doctor will give you general anesthesia.
 You will be asleep.

-For the endovascular repair, a small incision will be made in your leg.
-A sleeve will be inserted in this incision and into the aorta.
-It will be advanced to the aneurysm.
-The sleeve will take pressure off the wall and prevent it from expanding or leaking.
+A small incision is made in the leg.
+A stent will be inserted in this incision and into the aorta.
+It will be moved to the aneurysm.
+The stent will take pressure off the aorta wall.
+This will prevent it from bulging or leaking.
 The incision will then be closed.
 A bandage will be placed over the site.

 One to a few hours

-If you think you are having an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American Heart Association